-Step 18: Now go to Field/Solvers menu of the Menu bar of the FX method.
-A drop-down list will be open, click on ‘Create Passive Rigid Body’ option of this list.
+Step 18: Now go to the Field/Solvers menu of the Menu bar of the FX method.
+A drop-down list will be open; click on the ‘Create Passive Rigid Body’ option of this list.

-Step 19: Now select series of cuboids and spheres by holding the shift key of the keyboard.
+Step 19: Now, select a series of cuboids and spheres by holding the keyboard’s shift key.

 Step 20: Now go to the same menu of the Menu bar of the FX method and click on the ‘Create Active Rigid Body’ option of the drop-down list of Field/Solvers menu.

-Step 21: Now I want the sphere drop on the first cuboid so I will click on Gravity option of the drop-down list of Field/Solvers menu of the Menu bar.
+Step 21: Now, I want the sphere drop on the first cuboid so that I will click on the Gravity option of the drop-down list of Field/Solvers menu of the Menu bar.